mrjgreen/db-sync/README.md

 DbSync is a tool for efficiently comparing and synchronising two or more remote MySQL database tables.

 In order to do this without comparing every byte of data, the tool preforms a checksum (MD5, SHA1, CRC32) over a range of rows on both the source and destination tables, and compares only the hash.
-If a block is found to have an inconsistency in a block, the tool performs a recursive checksum on each half of the block (down to a minumum block transfer size) until it finds the inconsistency.
+If a block is found to have an inconsistency in a block, the tool performs a recursive checksum on each half of the block (down to a minimum block transfer size) until it finds the inconsistency.

 Notes About Deletion
 --------------------
 DbSync will only delete rows from the destination that no longer exist on the source when the `--delete` option is specified.
 Use this option with extreme caution.
 Always perform a dry run first.

 If you use DbSync to synchronise a table which has row deletions on the source without using the `--delete` option, DbSync will find inconsistencies in any block with a deleted row on every run but will not be able to remove the rows from the target.

 Installation